nikp123/cava-monstercat/README.md

 Changing options
 ----------------

 If you already changed the config file, you are free to change it further.
-You can change: bar number, bar size, bar spacing, window placment, window size, color...etc.
+You can change: intensity, the "monstercat" effect, flattening (aka. smoothing), gravity, bar number, bar size, bar spacing, window placment, window size, color...etc.
 For additional info go [here](https://github.com/nikp123/cava)

 Other